percona/k8spsmdb-docs/docs/users.md

 The Operator tracks password changes in the Secrtet object, and updates the user password in the database, when needed.

-Note the following limitations of the current declarative user management implementation:
+Note the following limitation(s) of the current declarative user management implementation:

-* The user is not automatically updated after `users.user.roles` are changed,
-* The new user is not created when the `users.user.db` is updated,
-* If the user created using Custom Resource is manually deleted in the database, it is not recreated (neither automatically, nor after Custom Resource manifest re-apply).
 * If the user was created manually in the database before creating user via Custom Resource, the existing user is updated.
-* If the user name is changed in the Custom Resource, the new user will be created, and the old one will stay in the database and should be removed manually.

 ### Create users manually